buddypress/BuddyPress-build/readme.txt

 = Where can I get the bleeding edge version of BuddyPress? =

-Check out the development trunk of BuddyPress via Subversion, from <a href="https://buddypress.svn.wordpress.org/trunk/">https://buddypress.svn.wordpress.org/trunk/</a>
+Check out the development trunk of BuddyPress from Subversion at <a href="https://buddypress.svn.wordpress.org/trunk/">https://buddypress.svn.wordpress.org/trunk/</a>, or clone from Git at git://buddypress.git.wordpress.org/.

-= How does BuddyPress make money? =
+= Who builds BuddyPress? =

-This question comes up frequently, but is harder to answer than one might think.
-The short answer is that "BuddyPress" as a piece of software does not attempt to operate for-profit, but the volunteer developers behind the project either work for a company that is already using BuddyPress or providing consulting services, or are volunteers/freelancers/contractors generous enough to donate some time back to improving the software.

-If you are interested in supporting the BuddyPress project with monetary contributions, please consider a donation to the <a href="http://wordpressfoundation.org">WordPress Foundation</a>, or contact your favorite contributor directly for how they prefer to have their efforts rewarded.
+BuddyPress is free software, built by an international community of volunteers.
+Some contributors to BuddyPress are employed by companies that use BuddyPress, while others are consultants who offer BuddyPress-related services for hire.
+No one is paid by the BuddyPress project for his or her contributions.
+If you would like to provide monetary support to BuddyPress, please consider a donation to the <a href="http://wordpressfoundation.org">WordPress Foundation</a>, or ask your favorite contributor how they prefer to have their efforts rewarded.

 == Screenshots ==